vrootic/hockeydeploy/README.md

 ## Prerequisite:

-1. Script files in this project must be applied on Linus-based server.
+1. Script files in this project must be applied on Linux-based server.
 2. Python2.7

 ## Step of building project: